Claude Platform Docs

 When using limited networking:

-• allow_mcp_servers permits outbound access to MCP server endpoints configured on the agent, beyond those listed in the allowed_hosts array.
+• allow_mcp_servers allows outbound access to MCP server endpoints configured on the agent, beyond those listed in the allowed_hosts array.
 Defaults to false.

-• allow_package_managers permits outbound access to public package registries (PyPI, npm, etc.) beyond those listed in the allowed_hosts array.
+• allow_package_managers allows outbound access to public package registries (such as PyPI and npm) beyond those listed in the allowed_hosts array.
 Defaults to false.

 Environment lifecycle